about us

 After the closure of Dover Immigration Removal Centre in October 2015, the work of the Detention Support Project and Legal Projects came to an end.
 The work of the Ex-Detainee Project continued and, following consultation with our volunteers, members and stakeholders, Samphire took the decision to expand the Awareness-Raising aspect of our work.

-The Ex-Detainee Project was awarded another 3 years of funding in November 2017 and has extended its service by creating the Community Champion Programme in one region of the UK.
+The Post Detention and Migrant Support Project was awarded another 3 years of funding in April 2023 and has extended its service by creating the Steering Group, led by our project beneficiaries.

-In November 2018 Samphire became accredited to provide immigration advice under OISC Level 1 framework.
-The new one day a week Immigration Legal Project was rolled out in April 2019 and, following continued funding, it will be expanded to two days a week in May 2020.
+In February 2021 Samphire raised its OISC accreditation to provide immigration advice under OISC Level 2 framework.
+Our Immigration Legal Project was rolled out in April 2019 and following continued funding continues to support people on a full time basis.

 Our Mission